Brody-Lab/findr/README.md

 # Installation

 Typical install time is 10-15 minutes.
+Below we provide an instruction for Princeton's computing cluster Della as an example, but the general procedure should be similar for other systems.

 ## Princeton Della
 Run the commands below to install flax on Della: